nicoferreyra/people-pictures/readme.md

 # People pictures API

-This project is a RESTful API made to fetch the people that work for Tarmac.
-It also allows to fetch roles and cities related to the company.
+This project is a web application made to show the people that work in Tarmac.
+It has a RESTful API that provides people, roles and cities related to the company.
+It also has a front-end layer that consumes the mentiones API and uses the data to allow user interaction.

 ## Built With